paultang/centermold/source/Mold-Design.rst

   - Needs Assessment: Understanding the client’s requirements, product specifications, and manufacturing goals.
   - Conceptual Design: Developing initial design concepts and discussing potential approaches with the client.
+  -  Gate Location and Type: Specifying the location, type, and size of the gate to ensure optimal flow and minimal defects.
+  - Parting Line: Clearly defining the parting line to ensure proper mold separation and ease of manufacturing.
 ..

 2. Detailed Design